francescovogelezang/DGA/chapter4.md

 (6) The information referred to in paragraph 4, points (a), (b), (f), (g), and (h) shall be published in the national register of recognised data altruism organisations.

-(7) Any entity entered in the register of recognised data altruism organisations shall submit any changes of the information provided pursuant to paragraph 4 to the competent authority within 14 calendar days from the day on which the change takes place.
+(7) Any entity entered in the register of recognised data altruism organisations shall submit notify the competent authority of any changes of the information provided pursuant to paragraph 4 within 14 calendar days from the day on which the change takes place.
+The competent authority shall inform the Commission by electronic means of each such notification without delay.

 ### Article 18 Transparency requirements

 (1) Any entity entered in the national register of recognised data altruism organisations shall keep full and accurate records concerning:

-(a) all natural or legal persons that were given the possibility to process data held by that entity;
+(a) all natural or legal persons that were given the possibility to process data held by that entity, and their contact details;

 (b) the date or duration of such processing;